BAAS in Health Sciences

-Courses are offered in person or online, providing you with the flexibility needed to earn a degree while working and balancing family life.
+- Courses offered in person or online providing you the flexibility needed to earn a degree while working and balancing family life

-More than half of our student body transfers from other universities and community colleges.
-Our collaboration with the North Texas Community College Consortium (NTCCC) allows for pathways leading to a BAAS in Business with the following community college partners:
+At Texas Woman’s, more than half of our undergraduate students start their education at a community college or other four-year university and transfer to TWU.
+We offer small class sizes, a welcoming environment and an easy transfer process.
+Our collaboration with the North Texas Community College Consortium (NTCCC) allows for pathways leading to a BAAS with the following community college partners:

 - Collin College